AlphaKretin/carby-bot/README.md

 .broken (So how many rods HAVE we all broken?)

 .jobs (Tell Carby what jobs you're playing with, and ask what others have.
 Type without any other input for the syntax)

+.timer (Counts down how long is left until the fiesta begins!)

 DIY Fiesta: